alizeltzin/Anoplura_morphology/Hoplopleura_janzeni_2025-10-25.md

         - Position: posteriorly

 ---
 ## ERROR IN FEMALE GENITALIA: (Missing info.
-Complete sentence: "Genitalia (Fig. 2D) with well-sclerotized, broad subgenital plate with deep anterolateral indentation on each side")
+Complete sentence: "Genitalia (Fig. 2D) with well-sclerotized, broad subgenital plate with deep anterolateral indentation on each side".
+The broad subgenital plate is well-sclerotized not the female genitalia)
 ## Genitalia

 **Raw Text**  _Genitalia with basal apodeme about twice as long as parameres_